Leoat12/toread-cli/README.md

 1. Clone this repository
 `git clone <url>`

-2. Cd to inside the folder
+2. cd to the folder
+`cd toread-cli`

 3. And run `npm install`